Snyder contest rules and details

 - Collections should consist of a group of materials that share a particular subject, topic, or theme.
 The entrant must express the collection's thematic coherence in their essay and annotated bibliography.

 - While the majority of the collection should be print, other media that support and complement the collection are accepted.
 Items must be in the form of a physical object that can be displayed.
 Some examples of the types of acceptable formats include books, graphic novels, music (records, CDs), film (DVDs, VHS), ephemera, etc. The collection may be supported by up to 5 digital objects/e-books but the items must be displayed and the contestant is responsible for providing the platform for display.

 - Entries are normally limited to a selection of 25 to 50 items, regardless of the size of the contestant's total collection.

 - Collections do not need to be rare or expensive to win.

 - Each contestant is limited to a single submission.
 If selected as a finalist, the contestant will be expected to produce all items listed in the bibliography (see Rule 3 below).

-- Each contestant will submit an annotated bibliography of the submitted collection and a brief (two-to-six page) essay, and a 50-100 word description summarizing the collection.
+- Each contestant will submit an annotated bibliography of the submitted collection, a brief (two-to-six page) essay, and a 50-100 word description summarizing the collection.